How Big Business Uses Marketing Automation Pricing To Drive Profits 🖥️

 Advantages of Marketing Automation Pricing

-The advantage of automation – especially with the combination of RPA and AI applications – is its ability to collect and process data and the analysis.
+The advantage of automation – especially with the combination of RPA and AI applications – is its ability to collect and process data and analysis.
 Basically, for some pricing decisions, machine learning is more reliable and quicker than a human.
 It has also got to a stage where it can automate some aspects of the job that involve data analysis, manipulation, creative intelligence and pricing decisions.
 However, it is ineffective at understanding or quantifying abstract pricing concepts and thinking with great accuracy.

 Disadvantages of Marketing Automation Pricing

-The leading hypothesis for automation is that it makes decisions which are more accurate than humans; therefore statistically more likely to yield higher profits than not providing an automated recommendation.
+The leading hypothesis for automation is that it makes decisions that are more accurate than humans; therefore statistically more likely to yield higher profits than not providing an automated recommendation.
 However, research on AI is in its infancy.
 Sample sizes are small and hardly random.
 What’s more, there’s still a lot of advertising hype masking the facts of its true capability.

 For example, it takes a very long time for AI to learn even basic pricing decisions that people make in seconds.
 This is because AI does not learn at the same rate or way as humans.
 AI rote learns and copies and stores what it needs to do a task.
 It then translates this learning into line upon line of code.
 A simple task, for instance, can take up vast amounts of coding, storage and energy.